-To communicate with an external network, you must create a virtual router and connect it to the internal network.
+- To communicate with an external network, you must create a virtual router and connect it to the internal network. - Do not connect two or more virtual routers that are connected to external networks to a single network.

 To create resources such as virtual servers, create a subnet on the network you created.